Sustainability

 Disclaimer and Forward-Looking Statements

-This site contains forward-looking statements about our business and other future conditions.
-In particular, forward-looking statements include, but are not limited to, statements about the Company’s sustainability, human capital and governance-related plans, objectives, and strategies, and expectations for our operations and business, as well as our goals, commitments, and initiatives related to sustainable finance, management of climate-related risks and opportunities, greenhouse gas emissions, and operational sustainability.
+This site contains forward-looking statements about our business and other future conditions, including statements about the Company’s goals, objectives, commitments, and initiatives related to sustainability, governance, human capital, and human rights.
 Because forward-looking statements are based on our current expectations and assumptions regarding the future, they are subject to inherent risks and uncertainties.
 Do not unduly rely on forward-looking statements as actual results could differ materially from expectations.

-Any references to “sustainable finance,” “sustainability-labeled transactions” “renewable energy,” “clean energy,” “clean technology,” “affordable housing,” “sustainability” or similar terms on this site are intended as references to the internally defined criteria of the Company, as applicable, and, except as specifically stated, not to any jurisdiction-specific regulatory definition that may exist.
+Terms on this site are intended as references to the internally defined criteria of the Company and, except as specifically stated, not to any similar terms used by third parties or any jurisdiction-specific regulatory definition that may exist.
 Any references to terms such as “significant,” “important,” “critical,” “material,” or similar terms should not be read as necessarily rising to the level of materiality of disclosures required under U.S. federal securities laws or other laws and regulations.
-In addition, terms used on this site may not be comparable to similar terms used by third parties.

-The Company’s goals, objectives, commitments, and initiatives are aspirational and purely voluntary, are not binding on the Company's business, investment decisions, and/or management, may be amended or cancelled at any time, and do not constitute a guarantee or promise of achievement of any such goals, objectives, commitments, or initiatives or of any actual or potential positive impacts or outcomes.
+The Company’s goals, objectives, commitments, and initiatives are aspirational and purely voluntary, are not binding on the Company's business, investment decisions, and/or management, and may be amended or cancelled at any time.
 The Company’s goals and initiatives related to greenhouse gas emissions should not be construed as a commitment by the Company to achieve a particular emissions-related outcome or a claim to realize a specific climate effect.

 Information contained on this site is sourced from a variety of internal and third-party sources and may be based on emerging or evolving practices, assumptions, or estimates.
 The suitability of the design and effectiveness of any third-party systems and associated controls over the accuracy and completeness of such third party’s data, methodologies, or models has not been independently assessed by us.